What is it like to live in Kuala Lumpur as an expat?

 What is the cost of living in Kuala Lumpur?

-Malaysia is fairly cheap in terms of living costs.
+Malaysia is relatively cheap in terms of living costs.
 Here are the details for the cost of living in Kuala Lumpur

 a) Eating out and drinks